-1. If at the completion of an award period, the recipient or subrecipient has an unobligated balance of funds, those funds shall be promptly returned to the Federal Government.
+1. If at the completion of the award period of performance, the recipient or subrecipient has an unobligated balance of funds, those funds shall be promptly returned to the Federal Government.
 If the funds are not returned by the recipient or subrecipient in a timely manner, an account receivable may be established and billed to the recipient or subrecipient.
 Interest, penalties, and administrative charges shall be assessed, as appropriate.